 - Personnel files must be kept separate from benefit files.
 “Separate” means a different cabinet or at least a different drawer.

-- Proposition 206 took effect for all Arizona employers on July 1, 2017.
-The new law requires that all employees earn a minimum of 1 hour of sick pay for each 30 hours worked.
+- Arizona has a sick pay law that took effect for all Arizona employers on July 1, 2017.
+This law requires that all employees earn a minimum of 1 hour of sick pay for each 30 hours worked.
 The law is more complex than it looks.
 It requires notification to employees, a new poster, and record keeping.
 There is an excellent “Question and Answer” document located at: https://www.azica.gov/frequently-asked-questions-about-wage-and-earned-paid-sick-time-laws.

 Fines and penalties for violations of employment laws can include back pay, reinstatement to the job, front pay, and fines in the hundreds of thousands of dollars.